 Two young people sitting indoors, smiling and giving thumbs up, with red streamers hanging in the background.

-1. Submit an application online
+1. Submit an application online: LIT Application

 2. Obtain three (3) references: LIT Reference Form - Send this link to your references